lorenzopol/SimBCR-v2/README.md

 Given just a few parameters from the terminal, SimBCR will run an in silico VDJ recombination thanks to [the work](#literature-and-resource-references) done by
 Cédric R. Weber and Victor Greiff.
 Once the simulation is done, protein folding is achieved via [ESMatlas](#literature-and-resource-references) API call.
 Upon retrieving the .pdb file, a fully custom pdb-to-obj file converter is launched and, in the end, free 3D navigation around the model is available.
-This is done with a modified version of the [3D-Graphic-Engine project](#literature-and-resource-references) from StanislavPetrovV.
+This is achieved via the python implementation of raylib ([official raylib website](https://www.raylib.com/)).

 ## Features
 1. Intuitive input system from the terminal